 Reducing the number of Containers Lost at Sea.

-Containers Lost at Sea - 2023 Update
+Containers Lost at Sea - 2024 Update

-• In total 661 containers lost at sea in 2022, out of 250 million transported.
+In total 221 containers were lost at sea in 2023, out of 250 million transported.
+Of the containers lost, about 33% were recovered.

-• Safety is a job that never stops, and every container lost at sea will always be one too many.
+There is no time for complacency and we will continue our work to reduce the number of containers lost at sea.
+Safety is a job that never stops, and every container lost at sea will always be one too many.

 The responsibility for container safety is shared across the supply chain:

-• The shipper, packer and freight forwarder are responsible for the container being packed, braced and stowed safely in accordance with the CTU Code, that the contents shipped are safe and free from visible pest contamination, and that the gross mass of the packed container is verified and together with the contents are correctly declared to the carrier in accordance with applicable timelines.
+The shipper, packer and freight forwarder are responsible for the container being packed, braced and stowed safely in accordance with the CTU Code, that the contents shipped are safe and free from visible pest contamination, and that the gross mass of the packed container is verified and together with the contents are correctly declared to the carrier in accordance with applicable timelines.

-• The carrier must ensure that containers are secured in the hold in racks and lashed together with steel bars and locks to be secure and stable.
+The carrier must ensure that containers are secured in the hold in racks and lashed together with steel bars and locks to be secure and stable.
 Container vessels are designed to transport containers safely and many precautions are taken to avoid that container are lost or dislodged even if under extreme stress.

 But despite all precautions rough weather, incendiary cargo or other incidents can cause containers to be lost overboard.
 In addition to possible harm to crew, polluting sea and shores, containers lost at sea can pose an accident risk.